 UPDATE – JUNE 2021: This article is now out of date, but don’t worry.
 We produce a monthly summary of the top hotel bonus point offers – please click HERE or use the ‘Hotel Offers’ menu above.

 Click here for our article on Hyatt’s current ‘Bonus Journeys’ promotion.
-You need to register by 15th January and stay by 28th February 2021.
-You can register for the offer by clicking here.
+You need to stay by 15th June 2021.
+You can find more details by clicking here.